budavariam/budavariam.github.io/content/posts/2022-03-14-css-battle-showcase.md

 ## Summary

 When I first found this game I thought of creating a tool to minify my code.
 I don't know if I'm going to get better at this game first or make the tool happen.

 I enjoyed creating the next.js site.
 Tailwind is simpler than I first imagined.
-I'd like to thank [ChangoMan](https://github.com/ChangoMan/nextjs-typescript-mdx-blog) for the starter code, that contained what I imagined to get started.
+I'd like to thank [ChangoMan](https://github.com/ChangoMan/nextjs-typescript-mdx-blog) for the starter code, that contained what I imagined to get started with next.js.

 Happy coding!